 I would recommend at least 3 full-days to explore Cartagena with kids if not longer.
 However, if you are planning on staying on the nearby islands, I would stay for at least 5 days.

 This 5-day Cartagena itinerary has a couple of nights on nearby islands included.
-If you are looking for Cartagena only, check out this 3 days in Cartagena family itinerary.
+If you are looking for a Cartagena only itinerary, check out this family itinerary for 3 days in Cartagena.

 All of the reservations needed for your 5 days in Cartagena have quick links at the top of each day.